pcshowme/Grounding/diagrams/grounding-detailed-process.md

 #      | All indexed files            |
 #      | (with updated timestamps)    |
 #      +-----------------------------+
+#
+#  Note: As of July 2025, the workflow uses a single master index (.map/.json) and idea bank (.md) for all chats, instead of per-chat .map/.md files.
+This improves efficiency and scalability.
+All documentation and automation should reference this approach.
+#
+#  (Legacy per-chat .map/.md files are no longer generated for new chats.)
+#
 #                |
 #                v
 #      +-----------------------------+